mbelveder/ero-lh-class/README.md

 # eROSITA Lockman Hole source classification

+This repository accompanies the paper "SRG/eROSITA Survey in the Lockman Hole: Classification of X-ray Sources" (Belvedersky, Bykov, Gilfanov; 2022) published in Astronomy Letters.

 Binary classification (extragalactic or not) of the eROSITA LH sources; cross-match with spectral catalogs and databases; creation procedure of the eROSITA Lockman Hole catalog.

 ### Requirements